 Both products offer webhooks to integrate with external systems.
 However, thanks to Snipcart's set of APIs, you'll get more flexibility in that regard.

-The SEO features Selz offer are pretty basic (definition of page title tags, meta descriptions, and URLs for the hosted store).
-The alternative, using their embeds buttons or products, means search engine optimization will be handled on your site: you might want to add images with proper alt tags, and in-depth product description, reviews, etc. on your product pages.
+The SEO features Selz offers are pretty basic (definition of page title tags, meta descriptions, and URLs for the hosted store).
+The alternative, using their embeds buttons or products, means search engine optimization will be handled on your site: you might want to add images with proper alt tags, and in-depth product descriptions, reviews, etc. on your product pages.
 You'll likely have more leeway when it comes to serious SEO by using your own site rather than Selz's hosted sites.